suhovius/api_sketch/README.md

 - Add realtime viewable page with log for this api examples server application to let client side developers see what data they have sent and how server received it
 - Add more validations to models.
 - Add more specs and tests.
-- Add `shared_block "shared block name"` (definition keyword) search keyword by it's to blocks.
-Maybe `uses_shared_block "shared block name"`.
-Maybe shared blocks should be placed into special directory at definitions to be loaded before all examples
 - Add more complex example values autogeneration for API examples server.
 Derive values from key names.
 For example string "email" should have some email value as response example.
 - rDoc documentation for code.